 Lawyers for Missouri Accident Injuries

 Those riding a motorcycle when involved in a collision have a much greater likelihood of severe injury or death than the occupants of passenger vehicles.
 If in a motorcycle accident, you may incur significant hospital bills, expenses for medication, costs of future medical treatment, and rehab.
 You also may be unable to work for a short or long period of time.
-At the law office of Norton & Norton, P.C., we have been a champion for those devastated in motorcycle accidents since 1952.
+At the law office of Norton & Spencer, P.C., we have been a champion for those devastated in motorcycle accidents since 1952.
 When the careless or negligent acts of another motorist cause you to become an injury victim, you need experienced and aggressive representation.
 Our Kansas City auto accident lawyers will pursue monetary compensation through civil actions on your behalf.
 For a free consultation, contact our office today at 816-454-5800.